Stop doing POCs. Start having a process that proves confidence.

 Here’s the paradox: prospects don’t really want to test your product.
 They want to test your thinking.

-They’re looking for someone who can reframe their problem, challenge assumptions, and quantify the cost of doing nothing.
-That’s what earns you credibility.
+They’re looking for someone who can reframe their problem, challenge assumptions, quantify the cost of doing nothing, understand their vision.
+That’s what earns credibility.

 Without that, you’re just another supplier shouting features.
 So when I hear “Let’s do a POC,” what I really hear is, “We didn’t slow down enough early in the process to speed up later.”
 What most sellers want to do is speed up.
 When actually the opposite should be done.
 Remember: